aleena-joseph150/sample/README.md

-# sample
+# sample work
-Sample work
-In this work there are 2 pages one is for adding students details such as name,marks etc. other page displays the details along with total percentage of marks.
+Student Details
+This is a sample work which contains 2 Pages.
+One is a user-friendly interface for adding student details Such as their name,dob,marks of different subjects etc.
+Other page will display all the details added by the student and also calculates the total percentage of marks obtained by the student.

 Add Details Page